 - Jaundice (yellowish skin)

 - Pain in the abdomen, back, or under the right arm

-Sometimes these symptoms are not caused by gallstones but by other problems with the gallbladder.
-In either case, cholecystectomy (gallbladder removal) can be the best treatment.
+Sometimes these symptoms aren’t caused by gallstones, but by problems with your gallbladder.
+In both cases, cholecystectomy (gallbladder removal) may be the best treatment for you.

 - You experience severe gallstone symptoms or gallbladder attacks.

 - You haven’t felt relief despite eating healthfully, exercising regularly and maintaining a healthy weight.

 Trust in surgeons at North Carolina Surgery who are trained in the latest techniques to treat your gallbladder issues and relieve your pain.

 Because your liver can produce enough bile on its own, you can live without your gallbladder.
 If your doctor finds gallstones in your gallbladder or bile ducts, you may need a cholecystectomy, a surgical procedure that removes your gallbladder.

 During a cholecystectomy, you’ll receive general anesthesia to put you to sleep and prevent pain.
 The procedure will take one to two hours.
 In most cases, cholecystectomy is an outpatient procedure, which means you’ll go home the same day of your surgery.